Voice type

+A voice type is a classification of the human singing voice into perceivable categories or groups.
+Particular human singing voices are identified as having certain qualities or characteristics of vocal range, vocal weight, tessitura, vocal timbre, and vocal transition points (passaggio), such as breaks and lifts within the voice.
+Other considerations are physical characteristics, speech level, scientific testing, and vocal register.
+A singer's voice type is identified by a process known as voice classification, by which the human voice is evaluated and thereby designated into a particular voice type.
+The discipline of voice classification developed within European classical music and is not generally applicable to other forms of singing.
+Voice classification is often used within opera to associate possible roles with potential voices.
+Several different voice classification systems are available to identify voice types, including the German Fach system and the choral music system among many others; no system is universally applied or accepted.

+Voice classification is a tool for singers, composers, venues, and listeners to categorize vocal properties and to associate roles with voices.
+While useful, voice classification systems have been used too rigidly, i.e. a house assigning a singer to a specific type and only casting him or her in roles they consider belonging to this category.

+While choral singers are classified into voice parts based on their vocal range, solo singers are classified into voice types based more on their tessitura – where their voice feels most comfortable for the majority of the time.

-A singer will choose a repertoire that suits their voice.
-Some singers such as Enrico Caruso, Rosa Ponselle, Joan Sutherland, Maria Callas, Jessye Norman, Ewa Podleś, and Plácido Domingo have voices that allow them to sing roles from a wide variety of types; some singers such as Shirley Verrett and Grace Bumbry change type and even voice part over their careers; and some singers such as Leonie Rysanek have voices that lower with age, causing them to cycle through types over their careers.
-Some roles are hard to classify, having very unusual vocal requirements; Mozart wrote many of his roles for specific singers who often had remarkable voices, and some of Verdi's early works make extreme demands on their singers.
+A singer will ultimately choose a repertoire that suits their instrument.
+Some singers such as Enrico Caruso, Rosa Ponselle, Joan Sutherland, Maria Callas, Ewa Podleś, or Plácido Domingo have voices that allow them to sing roles from a wide variety of types; some singers such as Shirley Verrett or Grace Bumbry change type and even voice part over their careers; and some singers such as Leonie Rysanek have voices that lower with age, causing them to cycle through types over their careers.
+Some roles as well are hard to classify, having very unusual vocal requirements; Mozart wrote many of his roles for specific singers who often had remarkable voices, and some of Verdi's early works make extreme demands on his singers.

 Number of voice types

 Many different voice types are used in vocal pedagogy in a variety of voice classification systems.
-Most of these types, however, are grouped into seven or eight major voice categories that are, for the most part, acknowledged across the major voice classification systems.
+Most of these types, however, are sub-types that fall under seven different major voice categories that are for the most part acknowledged across all of the major voice classification systems.
 Women are typically divided into three groups: soprano, mezzo-soprano, and contralto.
 Men are usually divided into four groups: countertenor, tenor, baritone, and bass.
-When considering the pre-pubescent voice, an eighth term, treble, is applied.
-Within each of these major categories, subcategories identify specific vocal qualities such as coloratura facility and vocal weight to differentiate between voices.
-The vocal range of classical performance covers about five octaves, from a low G (in scientific pitch notation) to a high G, although the extremes are rare.
-More commonly the range is from a low C to a high D. Any individual's voice can perform over a range of one and a half to more than two octaves.
-Vocal ranges are grouped into overlapping types that each span about two octaves.
-Many singers fall between groups and can perform some parts in either type.
+When considering the pre-pubescent male voice an eighth term, treble, can be applied.
+Within each of these major categories there are several sub-categories that identify specific vocal qualities like coloratura facility and vocal weight to differentiate between voices.